 - Hazelnut– Mix through 1-2 drops of hazelnut extract.

-More festive keto recipes to try
+More keto drink recipes to try

-Keto Hot Chocolate
+Keto Hot Chocolate (Starbucks Copycat!)